Islandora/documentation/docs/user-documentation/content_models.md

-The small amount of configurability available for these properties is found on the content type editing form where a user can choose to change the label of the title field, whether or not to display author information on the node's page, etcetera.
+The small amount of configurability available for these properties is found on the content type editing form where a user can choose to change the label of the title field, whether to display author information on the node's page, etcetera.
 These settings will only apply to nodes of that particular content type.

 ![The Repository Item content type edit form.](../assets/resource_nodes_repo_item_edit_form.png)